gitter-badger/coderparty/README.md

 The best code-lan-vpn-party management software ever.
 Take that, aliens.

 ### Why
-For shit's and giggles.
+For shits and giggles.
 Based off sqrdcat/dashboard

 ### Setting Up